 - After the accident, did you speak with any parties or witnesses?
 What did you and they say?

 - What social media accounts do you have?
-You will very likely be asked to download your entire social media accounts, or you could even be ordered to provide your username and password to opposing counsel by order of the Court.
+You will very likely be asked to download all your social media accounts,or you could even be ordered to provide your username and password to opposing counsel by order of the Court.
 Social media posts can be taken out of context and destroy legitimate injury claims.
-It is likely the insurance company has already searched and downloaded any posts or photos you have placed on-line.
+It is likely the insurance company has already searched and downloaded any posts or photos you have placed online.
 The best advice is to avoid posting anything on social media following an injury accident before you retain and consult a lawyer.

 - If a spouse is claiming loss of consortium, state the basis for the claim and the damages.

 At Cunningham & Mears, our Oklahoma City car accident lawyers are here to help.
 We guide our clients through each stage of the litigation process, and help them prepare for interrogatories and depositions when needed.
-To speak with a strong advocate, please call 405-232-1212 or fill out our contact form today.
+To speak with a strong advocate, please call our Oklahoma City office at (405) 232-1212 or fill out our contact form to schedule a consultation today.